clime/clime.github.io/_posts/2018-09-18-starting-your-own-distro.markdown

     # useradd admin -G packager
     # useradd joe -G packager

-There is very few things missing to set up at this point for the server part now.
+There is very few things missing to set up the server part at this point.
 First, start ``dist-git.socket`` service so that `git://` protocol works for anonymous read-only access (we shall use it later):